Another ex-staffer claims Rep. Conyers 'inappropriately touched' her

 New allegations against Rep. John Conyers emerged late Monday with a former staffer accusing the congressman of sexual harassment in an affidavit released by a lawyer.

-Conyers, the longest serving member of Congress, is facing calls from lawmakers, including House Minority Leader Nancy Pelosi, to resign.
+Conyers, the longest serving member of Congress, is facing calls from lawmakers, including House Minority Leader Nancy Pelosi, to resign following previous allegations of misconduct.

 In one incident, he slid his hand up her skirt and rubbed her thighs while the two were sitting next to each other in the front row of a church.